Keynote Speakers

 Brief Bio:

-Jat-Yuen Richard Liew, PhD, PEng, is Professor and Head of the Department of Civil and Environmental Engineering at the National University of Singapore.
+Jat-Yuen Richard Liew, PhD, PEng, SPE(SP, IstructE, CEng, ACPE, FSEng is a Professor and Head of the Department of Civil and Environmental Engineering at the National University of Singapore.
 He received his BEng (First Class) and MEng from NUS and his PhD from Purdue University, where his work on advanced frame analysis contributed to Eurocodes and AISC design specifications.
 His research focuses on steel and steel–concrete composite structures for high-rise and large-span applications in the building, offshore, and defence sectors.

 Brief Bio: